joshua-curci/Joshuafactor/README.md

 3. Similar thing can be optimised for the 'userpets' function<br/>
 4. Updated the pet food query into the one query in 'userpets' data return will still be the same but cleaner and shorter function<br/>
 5. You can preset date formats so the lines running a manual date format in the 'userspost' function is not needed<br/>
+6. Cleanup of comments and the 'deletepets' function<br/>